Archfx/duo-de/README.md

 > - Force activities to be resizable
 > - Enable freeform windows
 > - Enable non-resizable in multi-window
+>
+> This issue will be fixed in subsequent releases after `v2024.07.09`

 ## Issues